Focus on Graduates

 - Sadie Funk '06 served in the lowland rainforest of Ecuador

-- Katrina Berg '00 served in the African nation of Zambia
+- Katrina Berg '00 served in the African country of Zambia